 Ownership of Insurance

 “Owner” means the person or entity with rights of ownership of this insurance as described in the Certificate of Insurance.
-If a transfer of ownership has been recorded by or on behalf of New York Life, or if initial ownership is by other than the member according to the information provided on the application, references throughout this Plan Information to “you” or “member” will mean “owner,” as applicable.
+If a transfer of ownership has been recorded by or on behalf of New York Life, or if initial ownership is by other than the member according to the information provided on the application, references throughout this Policy Information to “you” or “member” will mean “owner,” as applicable.

 Note: Residents of NC: Any reference to “performing normal activities of a person in good health” is replaced by the requirement that the health status of any proposed insured person remains the same as stated in your application.

 Insurance for you and your eligible dependents will become effective on the first of the month after your application is approved by New York Life Insurance Company provided the initial contribution is paid within 31 days after the date you are billed (send no money now) and any person to be insured is actively performing the normal activities of a person in good health of like age on the date of approval.

 Any person who is not performing his/her normal daily activities as required will not become insured until the day he/she is performing such activities, provided such date is within three months of the date insurance would have been effective and the person is still eligible.

 Coverage will end when the insured person reaches age 75 (19 for children, or 25 for children who are full-time students) or earlier if: (a) premium contributions are not paid when due, (b) the group plan is terminated or modified by the Policyholder or New York Life to end insurance for the group of insureds to which the member belongs, and (c) if the insured requests to terminate insurance.
 Dependent coverage will end when the member's coverage ends (for reason other than attainment of age 75).
 In addition, dependent coverage will terminate when the eligibility requirements are no longer being met.
 Upon your death, coverage for your insured dependents may continue as described in the Certificate of Insurance.